rafiul86/Name-Registry-Smart-Contract/README.md

   ```

-After run the commands in terminal should show the tests results....
+After running the commands in terminal should show the tests results....

 ![Tests](https://user-images.githubusercontent.com/68476971/169960734-8bad34dc-93ca-40b8-843d-e8e48992d94a.png)